The impact of static distortion waves on superlubricity

-We focus on two prototypical organic/metal interfaces: Naphthalene on Cu(111) and tetrachloropyrazine (TCP) on Pt(111).
+Using this MLIP, we investigate the static friction coefficient of interfaces between metal substrates and molecular adlayers (organic/metal interfaces).
+At the nanoscale, the dynamic friction coefficient (which is commonly used to define superlubricity\cite{baykara2018emerging, zhai2019nanomaterials}) and the static friction coefficient are related in the following way: During sliding, the surface atoms must overcome energy barriers, distorting them from their equilibrium positions.
+The maximal lateral force that is required to overcome the barrier yields the static friction coefficient.
+Once a barrier is overcome, the distortions relax, whereby mechanical energy is dissipated (converted into other forms of energy).\cite{park2014fundamental, berman2018approaches} The amount of dissipated energy for a given sliding distance results in the dynamic friction coefficient.
+The static friction coefficient is usually larger than the dynamic friction coefficient,\cite{costagliola2016static, huang2020coefficients, barrett1990fastener} which allows us to draw conclusions on superlubricity based on the static friction coefficient.
+We thoroughly quantify the dependence of the static friction coefficient on the type of commensurabilty as well as static distortion waves by focusing on two exemplary organic/metal interfaces: Naphthalene on Cu(111) and tetrachloropyrazine (TCP) on Pt(111).
 Naphthalene is a simple polycyclic aromatic hydrocarbon.
 It forms a variety of physisorbed adlayer structures on the Cu(111) surface.
 In experiment\cite{yamada2010novel, forker2014complex} and theory\cite{hormann2019sample} this system exhibits commensurate and incommensurate structures at various thermodynamic conditions.
-TCP is a heterocyclic aromatic organic molecule.
+Moreover, there is experimental indication that naphthalene on Cu(111) forms static distortion waves.\cite{forker2014complex} TCP is a heterocyclic aromatic organic molecule.
 On the Pt(111) surface TCP forms chemisorbed and physisorbed adsorption states.\cite{liu2013molecular} In an earlier work\cite{hormann2022bistable} we found strong evidence that chemisorbed TCP forms commensurate and physisorbed TCP forms incommensurate structures.
-The fact that both systems exhibit both commensurate and incommensurate structures allows us to study the dependence of the static friction coefficient on static distortion waves.
+The fact that both systems exhibit both commensurate and incommensurate structures, including static distortion waves in case of naphthalene on Cu(111) allows us to study the dependence of the frictional properties on static distortion waves.